AMFTech512/af-devlog/pirc/cassandra/basic-cql-commands.md

 ## Commands

 Here are some basic CQL commands that you will frequently, so it might be a good idea to memorize the syntax.
 This page will be focused on syntax.
 I'll save the details of choosing primary keys, replication, etc for other pages.

+This is a quick reference list, but better documentation can be found at https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useAboutCQL.html.

 ### Create a keyspace